jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 Once you make this vision your priority, it’s much easier to reject anything that goes against it—including trying to socialize without drinking.

-It’s a long journey and not something I can summarize in this article, so make sure you check out my blog post on&nbsp;[fixing your life](/how-to-get-your-life-together/)&nbsp;if you want to get serious about it.
+It’s a long journey and not something I can summarize in this article, so make sure you check out my blog post on [fixing your life](/how-to-get-your-life-together/) if you want to get serious about it.

 As you spend more time building an amazing life for yourself and less time in bars, the better you get at saying no to a drink.